MatviiB/scheduler/readme.md

         with(new SchedulerKernel())->schedule($schedule);
     }
 ```
-Paste your commands to app/Console/CronTasksList.php class:
+Paste your commands to app/Console/CronTasksList.php trait:
 ```php
 <?php